Lead the way to a low-carbon future

 The SBTi is especially keen to welcome companies in the highest-emitting sectors, who play a crucial role in ensuring the transition to a zero-carbon economy.

 The SBTi does not currently assess targets for cities, local governments, public sector institutions, educational institutions or non-profit organizations.
-However, we encourage these stakeholders to consider science-based target setting methods and get involved in our campaign to limit global warming to 1.5°C.

 What are the benefits of joining the SBTi?

 Reducing GHG emissions in line with climate science is good for the planet and for companies.

 Science-based target setting makes business sense – it future-proofs growth, saves money, provides resilience against regulation, boosts investor confidence, spurs innovation and competitiveness – while also demonstrating concrete sustainability commitments to increasingly-conscious consumers.